TEDxTUM/TEDx-YTT/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work).
 - log.log file and date & time of the occurence of the issue (if you turned logging on).

+## Discussing the current state of the code
+Please use a pull request to discuss the current state of the code.

+## Fixing issues
+Please make sure that the code runs smoothly with all combinations of paramteres (especially combinations of -u True/False and -s True/False).
+We have not (yet) implemented automatic testing so be very careful your fix doesn't introduce new issues and is indeed an improvement!

 ## Proposing new features

-Please use a pull request to suggest new features even if you have not implemented them yet or need help completing the new feature!
+Please use a pull request to suggest new features even if you have not implemented them yet or need help completing the new feature.

 ## Any contributions you make will be under the MIT Software License